Partnership Program

 • Contribute to the prevention of AIS introductions into uninvaded waterbodies.

-• Contribute to the protection of biodiversity of Manitoba's waterbodies.
+• Contribute to the containment of existing AIS invasions.

 • Mitigate the social and economic impacts of AIS invasions.